It is 2026. The App Store is a jungle.

 Best For: Learners who want to build a personalized vocabulary that actually sticks.

 Okay, we are biased.
 But we are also right.
 Most apps give you a pre-made list of words (Apple, Dog, Cat).
-Vokabulo is different because it uses Generative AI to build the list with you.
+Vokabulo is a different kind of vocabulary builder, because it uses Generative AI to build the list with you.

 - The AI Twist: You don't just save a word; you save a context.
 Type "run," and our AI generates a specific sentence based on whether you mean "running a marathon" or "running a business."

-- Killer Feature: Moments Mode.
+- Killer Feature: Scenes Mode.
 You can type "Arguing with a taxi driver in Rome" and instantly get a survival kit of relevant vocabulary.
 No other app does this.

 2. Duolingo (The "Habit Builder")